 Context And Mission

-- Having a PhD in Physics, Mathematics, Geosciences or related discipline
+- PhD in ecology, forestry, atmospheric or climate science, or a related discipline

 Essential Knowledge and Professional Experience

 - Experience in working with Dynamic Vegetation Models and/or Land-use change models.
 Experience with LPJ-GUESS is highly valued.

 - Proven ability to publish manuscripts to peer-reviewed scientific journals

 Well-established scientific network in vegetation, land-use and climate modelling

 - A demonstrated ability to analyse climate and vegetation data

 - Programming skills: scripting (e.g. bash, Python), programming (e.g. Fortran, C++) data analysis and visualization software (e.g. CDO, NCO, R, Python, QGis)

 - Well-established scientific network in vegetation, land-use and/or climate modelling